 Amy Todisco here.
 For the past 20+ years I’ve been your “Go to Gal” on the whys and hows of living a healthier greener life based on personal experience.
 I’ve helped people reduce their exposure to toxic chemicals from every day household products, like shampoo and cleaning products, as well as sharing healthier practices so that they can feel more control and improve/preserve their good health.
 There is so much information out there, it’s hard to know whom to trust.
 I’m one of the early green pioneers that has done a lot of research AND put it into practice, so you don’t have to spend the time.

 That’s been hugely rewarding AND I was looking for a way to make a more powerful impact and inspire bigger changes (yes, I’m one of those people trying to make the world a healthier, happier, better place for everyone).
-And, I wanted to add some of other aspects of how I’ve been living a healthier, happier, more joyful life—like practicing “eco-mindfuless” (my new term), manifesting stuff via creating vision boards, organic gardening, life coaching with horses, and more.
+And, I wanted to add some of the other aspects of how I’ve been living a healthier, happier, more joyful life—like practicing “eco-mindfuless” (my new term), manifesting stuff via creating vision boards, organic gardening, life coaching with horses, and more.
 So, I created a new program called “Food, Healing and Wellness.”
 The main idea behind it is to (1) share pathways to wellness, (2) create a conscious community of people, and (3) help others find and express their true best selves (I discovered that this was one of my gifts).
 We held the pilot program this past July (2014) at the organic farm on which I live, Hartshorn Farm in Vermont.
 I’m in the midst of planning next season’s programs.
 Go here to read more about the programs.)

 Watch this TV news story on the program.
 (Be sure to check out the extended interview to the bottom right with veteran, Michaelyn Crosby–very powerful.)